tidev/titanium-cli/README.md

 # Titanium CLI

-> [Titanium CLI](https://github.com/tidev/titanium) is a Command Line Tool for creating and building Titanium Mobile applications and modules.
+[Titanium CLI](https://github.com/tidev/titanium) is a Command Line Tool for creating and building Titanium Mobile applications and modules.
 It's open-source and easy to use.
 [We've](https://github.com/tidev) designed Titanium to be suitable for command line beginners, but still be powerful and extensible enough for production usage.

-## Prerequisites

-The Titanium CLI requires [Node.js 18](http://nodejs.org/dist/) or newer.
+## Installing the Titanium CLI

-## Installation

     [sudo] npm install -g titanium

 After install, Titanium CLI is executable as `ti` or `titanium`.

+> [!NOTE]
+> The Titanium CLI requires [Node.js 20.18.1](http://nodejs.org/dist/) or newer.

-## Obtaining a Titanium SDK
+## Installing the Titanium SDK

 You will need to download a Titanium SDK:

     # stable release (recommended)
-    titanium sdk install
+    ti sdk install latest

 ## Setting up the Titanium CLI

-Before you begin using the Titanium CLI, you should configure it by running the "setup" command:
+Before you begin using the Titanium CLI, it's a good idea to run the setup:

-    titanium setup
+    ti setup

-## Usage

-    titanium <command> [options]
+Next, run the info command to ensure Titanium can find the development dependencies such as the Android SDK or Xcode.

+    ti info

-## Built-in Commands
+## Getting Help

-### config

-Configure your CLI settings.

-    # list all config settings
-    titanium config

-    # get a config setting
-    titanium config <key>

-    # set a config setting
-    titanium config <key> <value>

-### help

-Displays help or help for a specific command.
+To show help or help for a specific command.

     ti